-The proposed development lies within a coal mining area which may contain unrecorded coal mining related hazards.
-If any coal mining feature is encountered during development, this should be reported immediately to The Coal Authority on 0345 762 6848.
-It should also be noted that this site may lie in an area where a current licence exists for underground coal mining.
+- In dealing with this application the Council has implemented the requirements of the National Planning Policy Framework to seek to approve applications for sustainable development where possible. - The proposed development lies within a coal mining area which may contain unrecorded coal mining related hazards.
+If any coal mining feature is encountered during development, this should be reported immediately to the Coal Authority on 0345 762 6848.

-Further information is also available on The Coal Authority website at: www.gov.uk/government/organisations/the-coal-authority
+Further information is also available on the Coal Authority website at: www.gov.uk/government/organisations/the-coal-authority